cwang04/LoL-Data-Analysis/README.md

 *   max_depth=76
 *   n_estimators=160

-Our new model preforms an accuracy ~ 0.965 on the hidden test_sample, which was great inprovement from last time.
+Our new model preforms an accuracy ~ 0.965 on the hidden test_sample, which was a great inprovement of ~ 0.032 from last time.

 ## Fairness Analysis